 Middle School students are active participants and leaders for our annual Food Drives for both The Kind Mouse and St. Pete Free Food Clinic.

 By the time Shorecrest students reach the Upper School, serving others has become a way of life.
 Students in grades 9-12 commit hundreds of hours to community service and have countless opportunities to be of service during their high school years both in and out of school.
-Whether through service clubs such as the Key Club or Interact, or through special interest clubs such as Spanish or the Beach Cleanup Society, students work year-round on projects that benefit our outside community.
-Upper School students may also serve as classroom helpers to teachers and as mentors to younger students or peer tutors in The Learning Center and through the National Honor Society.
+Whether through service clubs such as Interact, or through special interest clubs such as the Spanish Club or Beach Cleanup, students work year-round on projects that benefit our outside community.
+Upper School students may also serve as classroom helpers to teachers or as mentors or peer tutors through the National Honor Society.

-One week of second semester is dedicated as Service Week, where most of the projects involve serving those in need in our local, national and global communities.
-The week-long effort has taken Shorecrest students as far away as a coffee plantation in Guatemala, a ranch in Arkansas, a school in Louisiana, conservation efforts in Cuba, an orphanage in Haiti and the Pine Ridge Reservation in South Dakota.
-Locally they have helped to construct a house with Habitat for Humanity, cooked and served meals at the Ronald McDonald House and the Beacon House, helped with coastal restoration efforts through Tampa Bay Watch, and took part in Empty Bowls to raise money for the St. Petersburg Free Clinic's Food Bank.
+One week of second semester is dedicated as Service Week for grades 9, 10 and 12.
+Most of the projects involve serving those in need in our local, national and global communities.
+The week-long effort has taken Shorecrest students as far away as a coffee plantation in Guatemala, a ranch in Arkansas, conservation efforts in Cuba, an orphanage in Haiti, and the Pine Ridge Reservation in South Dakota.
+Some local efforts include constructing a house with Habitat for Humanity, cooking meals at the Ronald McDonald House, and assisting with coastal restoration efforts through Tampa Bay Watch.

-Upper School students also get involved in school-wide efforts such as the Holiday Gift Drive and food drives for both Kind Mouse and St. Pete Free Food Clinic.
+Upper School students also get involved in school-wide efforts such as the Holiday Gift Drive, food drives and blood drives.
 They also serve as camp assistants and coaches for our Summer Programs.

 Students also have opportunities to create their own service clubs and programs for Service Week, honoring the history of Service Week as a program that was created by and for students in 2010.
 More information on this can be found under Service Policies.

-• Winter: Holiday Gift Drive to benefit children in the Guardian ad Litem Program (Full School)
+- Winter: Holiday Gift Drive to benefit children in the Guardian ad Litem Program (whole school + alumni)

 Service Learning is a priority to help fulfill the School's mission of educating and graduating socially responsible citizens.
 The ability to take pressing community needs and combine it with curricular instruction leads to both effective learning outcomes and quality contributions to our communities.
 We believe that high quality service learning allows us to teach “the head” and “the heart.”
 Both are important in developing compassionate citizens and developing social responsibility in our students.